 Medieval Beginnings: Utilitarian Aging

 Distillation and the use of wooden containers for storage date back centuries.
-In medieval times, wooden vessels, often made from oak due to its abundance and favourable properties, were employed for transporting and storing various liquids, including distilled spirits.
+In medieval times, wooden vessels, often made from oak due to its abundance and favourable properties, were employed for transporting and storing various products including tobacco and liquids like wine and distilled spirits.
 Oak's natural properties; porous nature, ability to impart favourable flavours, and its sturdiness made it a practical choice for aging spirits.

 Enhanced Flavours and Preservation